 Taking your prenatal vitamin won’t make you any more likely to get pregnant.
 This one is just a myth we’re happy to bust.

 Prenatal vitamins will, however, make it significantly more likely that you experience a healthy pregnancy.
 They significantly reduce the likelihood of neural tube defects.
 Their use is also associated with a lower risk of miscarriage.
 They are a key safety net in preventing pregnancy complications that result from nutrient deficits, such as low birth weight or premature birth.
-So, we recommend that you add prenatals into your TTC journey, but don’t expect them to be magic fertility pills.
+So, we recommend that you add prenatals into your TTC journey; these can include vitamins and fertility supplements such as iron, folate, or DHA supplements, but don’t expect them to be magic fertility pills.

 The good, the bad, and the ugly